OpenStackOnRaPi/ostackinstall/README.md

 > At the time of writing this guide, the stable latest release of Kolla-Ansible is 2025.1 (Epoxy).
 >
 > Update: although OpenStack 2025.2 was released in October 2025, correspondent _latest_ (2025.2) version of Kolla-Ansible is currently (November 2025) known to contain bugs.
 At the moment, we do not recommend using it for educational purposes.
+>
+> Update, June 2026: Raspberry Pi OS Trixie (Debian 13) and OpenStack 2026.1 have been released by this time, but we have not  tested them so far.

 ## Table of contents